 If the child’s parents are deceased, a parent has had their parental rights revoked, and the relationship the child has with the grandparents reviewed.
 In the case of an adoption, visitation by the grandparents is terminated, unless the adoption was granted by a step-parent or a blood relative.
 Children age 12 and older are allowed to choose who they would like to be the custodian.

 When seeking to be granted visitation rights, it is a good idea to document all interaction with the grandchild and their parents.
 Keep in mind that the parents do have a say, and if one or both of them do not like the idea, visitation rights may be denied.

 If you believe that the bond you have with your grandchild is strong and that having a relationship with them will not interfere with the relationship they have with their parents, make sure to contact an attorney with experience in grandparent’s rights before proceeding.
-The North Dakota family law attorneys of O’Keeffe O’Brien Lyson Foss will help you fight for your rights as a grandparent.
+The North Dakota family law attorneys of O’Keeffe O’Brien Lyson Attorneys will help you fight for your rights as a grandparent.
 Tracy Lyson is an experienced family law attorney and will fight for your rights as passionately as you would.
 Call 701-235-8000 or 877-235-8002 today!